Gromov hyperbolization of unbounded noncomplete spaces and Hamenst\"adt metric: Abstract

 \section{Abstract}

-In this note, we investigate the hyperbolizations of unbounded noncomplete metric spaces associated to three hyperbolic type metrics: hyperbolization metric $h$ introduced by Ibragimov, $\widetilde{j}$-metric and the quasihyperbolic metric $k$.
-We show that for such a space $(X,d)$, $\partial X\cup\{\infty\}$, $\partial_h X$, $\partial_{\widetilde{j}}X$ are mutually quasisymmetrically equivalent with respect to the metric $d$ and certain Hamenst\"adt metrics on the boundaries at infinity of these two hyperbolic spaces, respectively.
-Moreover, $\partial X\cup\{\infty\}$ is also quasisymmetrically equivalent to Gromov boundary $\partial_k X$ equipped with certain Hamenst\"adt metric whenever $X$ is uniform.
-As an application, we get a characterization of unbounded uniform domains in Banach spaces.
+In this paper, we investigate Gromov hyperbolizations of unbounded locally complete and incomplete metric spaces associated with three hyperbolic type metrics: the hyperbolization metric introduced by Ibragimov, the distance ratio metric, and the quasihyperbolic metric.
+As an application, we obtain a Gromov hyperbolic characterization of unbounded uniform domains in Banach spaces.

 {}